edm1/CHEERS/README.md

 # CHEERS

 CHEERS (Chromatin Element Enrichment Ranking by Specificity) is a method to determine enrichment of annotations in GWAS significant loci.
 In addition to SNP-peak overlap, CHEERS takes into account peak properties as reflected by quantitative changes in read counts within peaks.

+Note: This fork contains an optimisation of the enrichment step for use in Open Targets Genetics.
+Details for using this are in  	[README_OpenTargetsGenetics.md](README_OpenTargetsGenetics.md).

 ## **Requirements**